How to hang non woven (paste the wall) wallpaper.

 1. Inspect Each Roll

-Before cutting and hanging this wallpaper, ensure that all rolls have the same batch reference, are in good condition, have no shade variation and that no other faults are present.
+Before cutting and hanging your wallpaper, ensure that all rolls have the same batch reference, are in good condition, have no shade variation and that no other faults are present.
 Please ensure that there are enough rolls to complete the job.
 Do not assume that the wallpaper will come off the roll the correct way up.
 Always refer to the pattern book or check with the retailer.

 Examination before hanging is the buyer’s responsibility.
 No claim can be accepted for hanging incorrect wallpapers or after wallpapers have been cut and hung showing defects which were apparent at the time of hanging.
 In the event of any complaint, please quote the design reference and batch number on this label.